keploy/community-blog/clr7hnjgc000609jqc4k2dh06.md

 Java unit testing is a process used by developers to test individual components of a Java application.
 It helps ensure that each piece of code, or unit, functions correctly on its own.

-By isolating each unit and testing it independently, developers can identify and fix issues early, improving the overall quality of the application.
+By isolating each [<mark>unit testing</mark>](https://keploy.io/blog/community/everything-you-need-to-know-about-unit-testing) it independently, developers can identify and fix issues early, improving the overall quality of the application.

 So, are you looking for the answer to the main question, how to execute Java unit testing?

 > **Well, to execute Java unit testing, you have to typically use a testing framework like JUnit.
-First, write test cases that define the expected behaviour for a unit.
+First, write** [**<mark>test cases</mark>**](https://keploy.io/blog/community/a-guide-to-test-cases-in-software-testing) **<mark> that</mark> define the expected behaviour for a unit.
 Then, run these tests using the framework, which automatically checks if the unit's actual behaviour matches the expectations.**

 In this guide, you will find all the steps needed to conduct Java unit testing effectively, presented in an easy-to-understand manner without technical jargon.